 Following file formats are supported (also when called through the API): URDF, COLLADA, DXF, OBJ, STL, glTF, etc.

-The RRS-1 interface specifications are fully implemented, and the Reflexxes Motion Library type II is fully supported.
+The RRS-1 interface specifications are fully implemented, the Reflexxes Motion Library and the Ruckig Online Trajectory Generator are fully supported.

 The scene composition is intuitively visualized in a scene hierarchy view, indicating object names, types, associated control scripts, loop closures, selection and visibility states, warnings, etc.